Git in Designer

 Repositories

-When you create a project in Your projects, an associated Matillion-hosted Git repository is created with a default branch called main
+To use a Matillion-hosted Git repository, create a project and select one of the following options.
+When you create a project in one of these ways, an associated Matillion-hosted Git repository is created, containing a default branch called main

 .